soumendus/file-audit-using-kaudit/README.md

     TBD: Planning to change the CONF file(/etc/auditdir.conf) as follows so that the user can specify the Directories and also the LOG file in the same CONF file and this will be backed up by a written parser which will properly parse this file before extracting the directories and the LOG file.

-    Contents of the /etc/auditdir.conf file
+    TBD: Contents of the /etc/auditdir.conf file
     AUDITDIR_DIRS=/etc /root/coding /tmp

     AUDITDIR_LOGFILE=/var/log/mylog.txt